Skip to main content

 Kapana

-Namibia's iconic street food - thin strips of grilled beef cooked over open flames at informal markets, served with chili sauce, onions, and tomatoes.
-Best experienced at Windhoek's Single Quarters Open Market in Katutura township where vendors grill fresh meat to order.
-Kapana embodies Namibian street food culture with communal seating, vibrant atmosphere, and affordable pricing.
+Namibia's signature street food: thin strips of beef grilled over open flames at informal markets, served with chili sauce, onions, and tomatoes.
+The place to eat it is the Single Quarters Open Market in Windhoek's Katutura township, where vendors grill to order while you wait.
+You sit on shared benches, the atmosphere is loud and friendly, and a plate costs next to nothing.

 Biltong